 Depending on what internet browser you are using there are different ways to control your cookies.
 Most browsers have very simple cookie controls and if you turn off cookies entirely your experience reading Matt and Cat’s Isle of Wight Eating Out Guide will be unaffected.
 If you wish to do this, look at your browser’s ‘Help’ menu to see how to do it.

 If you do not wish to be identified by IP address you can configure your computer to avoid this, although it may be a little complicated.
-The easiest way is to use an online anonymising proxy service: a list of such services can be found here.
+The easiest way is to use an online anonymising proxy service.
 However be aware that there are security risks associated with using such a service.
-Matt and Cat's Isle of Wight Eating Out Guide will be fully functional to you whether or not you use a proxy server.
+Matt and Cat’s Isle of Wight Eating Out Guide will be fully functional to you whether or not you use a proxy server.